salmoor/subscription-management-api/README.md

 FRONTEND_URL=http://localhost:3000
 ```

-You can generate one using "openssl rand -hex 64"
+- You can generate JWT_SECRET using "openssl rand -hex 64"

 ### Installation Steps
 1. Clone the repository